UCLA-MDSH/ucla-mdsh.github.io/pages/contact.md

 title               : "Contact"
 meta_title          : "Contact and use our contact form" subheadline         : ""
 teaser              : "Want to get in touch with us?
-Email or use the contact form."
+Email us at mdsh@ucla.edu or use the contact form."
 header:
     title: "Training Next-Generation Health Data Scientists"
     image_fullwidth: "header_roadmap_2.jpg"